digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 --------------------------------------

 Whenever a contract is fetched or one of its choices is exercised, it is retrieved from the ledger and transformed into a value that fits the target template type.
+Then, its metadata (signatories, observers, key, maintainers) is recomputed using the code of the target temmpate and compared against the existing metadata: it is not allowed to change.

-Below, we detail the rules governing target types and then explain how transformations are performed.
+Below, we detail the rules governing target types, then explain how transformations are performed, and finally detail the rules of metadata re-computation.

 Target Types
 ~~~~~~~~~~~~